Who We Are

 Alien Covenant (2017)

-We enthusiastically search for interesting furniture pieces in cult movies, analyze set decor, identify these fascinating objects, and tell you some of the stories behind them.
+We enthusiastically search for interesting clothes or furniture pieces in cult movies, analyze set decor, identify these fascinating objects, and tell you some of the stories behind them.
 And we show you where you can buy those items.

 We take pride in our work

 Let’s start with the scene from Fight Club where Edward Norton’s apartment blows up.
 As he walks through the piles of debris to the phone booth, we spot parts of the Ikea Ying Yang coffee table on the ground.
-That table is one of Ikea furniture pieces that serve to illustrate the Narrator’s “nesting instinct”.
-The ruined Ying Yang Ikea table is a pretty obvious symbol of the irreversible crossover from the consumption world to the Fight Club world.
+That table is one of Ikea’s furniture pieces that serve to illustrate the Narrator’s “nesting instinct”.
+The ruined Ying Yang Ikea table is a pretty obvious symbol of the irreversible crossover from the consumer world to the Fight Club world.

-We can’t help but obsessively search everything about this IKEA table.
+We can’t help but obsessively search for everything about this IKEA table.
 And then to share this story with you.

 Fight Club (1999)